hsf-training/hsf-training-cmake-webpage/_episodes/02-building.md

 - "Use out-of-source builds"
 ---

+# Installing CMake

+It's usually only 1 or so lines to install a recent version of CMake almost anywhere; see [CMake Instructions][].

 # Building with CMake

 Before writing CMake, let's make sure you know how to run it to make things.
 This is true for almost all CMake projects, which is almost everything.